-- Low fat, moderate fiber diet- As discussed earlier the cholesterol levels rise during Cushing’s disease.
+- Low fat, moderate fiber diet- As discussed earlier, cholesterol levels rise during Cushing’s disease.
 These issues need to be fought with food that has low fat and moderate fiber content.

 - Easily digestible high levels of protein- It should have a higher mass of proteins which should be easy to digest by the compromised dog’s digestive system.

-- Low in Calcium, Sodium and Chloride- Sodium and chloride affect the hypertension levels.
-Calcium is already excess in the dog’s body, hence these two must be avoided.
+- Low in Calcium, Sodium, and Chloride- Sodium and chloride affect hypertension.
+Calcium is already in excess in the dog’s body.
+Hence these two must be avoided.

-Basically, if you are looking for commercial dog food for Cushing’s disease, then you should select one with a high protein, low fat, low carbs diet.
+If you are looking for commercial dog food for Cushing’s disease, you should select one with a high protein, low fat, low carbs diet.

 Should supplements be added to dog food for Cushing’s disease?

-Before one adds supplements to the diet of the dog, it is necessary to understand that
+Before one adds supplements to the dog’s diet, one must understand that.

 - The body with Cushing’s excrete calcium.
 That should not be supplemented until specified by doctors.

 - The metabolism rate of vitamins is very high.
-Therefore one needs to make sure the dog food has enough as specified by AAFCO before supplementing the diet.
+Therefore one needs to ensure the dog food has enough as specified by AAFCO before supplementing the diet.

-- To lower the circulation of fats in the blood, one needs to keep a healthy diet consisting of alpha-tocopherol, selenium, beta carotene, methionine amongst other powerful antioxidants.
-They fight free radicals and help combat weight issues
+- To lower the circulation of fats in the blood, one needs to keep a healthy diet consisting of alpha-tocopherol, selenium, beta-carotene, and methionine, amongst other powerful antioxidants.
+They fight free radicals and help combat weight issues.

 What is the best diet of dog food for Cushing’s disease?

-One should choose a near-natural diet with healthy natural ingredients like lean meat, vegetables, low-fat cottage cheese amongst others.
-Care must be taken to avoid anything which has high fat or can provoke diabetes.
+One should choose a near-natural diet with healthy natural ingredients like lean meat, vegetables, and low-fat cottage cheese, amongst others.
+Care must be taken to avoid anything high fat or can provoke diabetes.
 This is an expensive diet to maintain.
-Find canned options in your budget which uses real meat and vegetables without being dry or using preservatives.
+Find canned options in your budget which use real meat and vegetables without being dry or using preservatives.